-Senior Leadership Team
+- SLT

-Sala Uddin, Health and Safety coordinator
+- Sala Uddin, Health and Safety Coordinator

-Habibul Karim, Maintenance officer
+- Habibul Karim, Maintenance officer

-Responsibility of the Trustee and Head Teacher
+Responsibility of the Trustee and Head

-The Trustee in charge of the school and Head teacher will:
+The Trustee in charge of the school and Head will:

-- Monitor the effectiveness of the safety policy and the safe working practices described within it and shall revise and amend it, as necessary, on a regular basis; Prepare an emergency evacuation procedure and arrange for periodic practice evacuation drills (normally at least once a term) to take place and for the results of these to be recorded; - Make arrangements to draw the attention of all staff employed at the school to the school and departmental safety policies and procedures and of any relevant safety guidelines and information issued by the Local Education Authority; - Make arrangements for the implementation of the Local Education Authority's accident reporting procedure and draw this to the attention of all staff at the school as necessary; - Make arrangements for informing staff and pupils, of relevant safety procedures.
+- Monitor the effectiveness of the safety policy and the safe working practices described within it and shall revise and amend it, as necessary, regularly; Prepare an emergency evacuation procedure and arrange for periodic practice evacuation drills (generally at least once a term) to take place and for the results of these to be recorded; - Make arrangements to draw the attention of all staff employed at the school to the school and departmental safety policies and procedures and any relevant safety guidelines and information issued by the Local Education Authority;

+- Make arrangements for the implementation of the Local Education Authority's accident reporting procedure and draw this to the attention of all staff at the school as necessary; - Make arrangements to inform staff and pupils of relevant safety procedures.
 Other users of the school will be appropriately informed; - Ensure that regular safety inspections are undertaken.
-(A team will inspect all school premises and property.); - Arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe by the inspection team; - Report to the Trustee in charge any defect in the state of repair of the buildings or their surrounds which is identified as being unsafe and make such interim arrangements as are reasonable to limit the risk entailed. - Monitor, within the limits of their expertise, the activities of contractors, hirers and other organisations present on site, as far as is reasonably practicable; - Identify any member of staff having direct responsibility for particular safety matters and any member of staff who is specifically delegated to assist the Trustee in charge and the Head in the management of health and safety at the school.
-Such delegated responsibility must be defined as appropriate. - Seek further guidance if necessary by recruiting services of Health & Safety consultants, experts from local schools, or an Ofsted inspector.

-- to pursue objectives in respect of H&S policy - to set up arrangement to meet the H&S requirement - to be available to any member of staff to discuss and seek to resolve health and safety problems - to inform staff of any changes/hazards etc - to ensure that all areas of the school are inspected regularly - to ensure that a system is established for reporting, recording and investigation of accidents and that all reasonable steps are taken to prevent recurrences - to ensure that all visitors, including maintenances contractors are informed of any hazards on site of which they may be unaware - to ensure that consideration is given to the possibilities of maintenance work affecting students and staff - to ensure that effective arrangements are in force to facilitate ready evacuation of the buildings in case of fire or emergency and that fire fighting equipment is available and maintained
+(A team will inspect all school premises and property.); - Arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe by the inspection team; - Report to the Trustee in charge any defect in the state of repair of the buildings or their surroundings that is identified as unsafe and make such interim arrangements as are reasonable to limit the risk entailed. - Monitor, within the limits of their expertise, the activities of contractors, hirers and other organisations present on site, as far as is reasonably practicable; - Identify any member of staff having direct responsibility for particular safety matters and any member of staff who is specifically delegated to assist the Trustee in charge and the Head in the management of health and safety at the school.
+Such delegated responsibility must be defined as appropriate. - If necessary, seek further guidance by recruiting the services of Health and safety consultants, experts from local schools, or an Ofsted/ISI inspector. - to pursue objectives in respect of H&S policy - to set up arrangements to meet the H&S requirement - to be available to any member of staff to discuss and seek to resolve health and safety problems - to inform staff of any changes/hazards etc - to ensure that all areas of the school are inspected regularly - to ensure that a system is established for reporting, recording and investigation of accidents and that all reasonable steps are taken to prevent recurrences - to ensure that all visitors, including maintenance contractors, are informed of any hazards on site of which they may be unaware - to ensure that consideration is given to the possibilities of maintenance work affecting students and staff - to ensure that effective arrangements are in force to facilitate ready evacuation of the buildings in case of fire or emergency and that fire fighting equipment is available and maintained

-Health and Safety coordinator
+Health and Safety Coordinator